aichichang/aichichang/README.md

 # ლ(.❛ ᴗ ❛.ლ)

 Hey!
+I'm Aichi,

-I'm Aichi, software engineer currently working at Nando's UK.
+Software engineer currently working at Nando's UK

-I'm interested in Typescript, Go and Rust,
+I'm interested in Typescript, Go and Rust

-and I to explore new stuff ✨
+and I love to explore new stuff ✨